tiny-dancer/notes/delivering-value.md

 - Another system to modify and test
 - A risk point for the next deployment and potentially existing deployments (e.g. breaking the ability to perform a rollback)
 - Eliminates the ability to reliably test an environment prior to a pipeline deployment
 	- Developer feedback on change.
 30s to 5m.
+This means in

 - Add examples such as using pipeline templates to represent infrastructure components